astechedu/WebDevOpsTutorial/docker.swarm.md

 master node:

-getting a token from master nodee......copy this token and  paste it in worker1 and other token in worker2
+getting a token from master nodee......copy this token and  paste it in worker1 and other token in worker2 and save these tokens for future

 workder1: